I’ve been in commercial writing since 2017. I’ve come all the way from a freelancer to an owner of a design studio.

 - Publish your post while it burns you from the inside and excites you.

-- Hire a proofreader so that you wouldn’t have to argue with the client about spelling and punctuation.
+- Hire a proofreader so that you wouldn’t have to argue with a client about spelling and punctuation.

 - Take responsibility for the result you provide, not for separate words, sentences, or a number of characters.

-- Ask questions and listen to the client carefully.
-He has all the answers.
+- Ask questions, shut up and listen to your client carefully.
+They have all the answers.

 - Don’t be an asshole: don’t go missing and warn your clients when troubles arise.

-- Don’t teach your client how to write texts, and don’t be stubborn like a ram.
+- Don’t teach your client how to write, and don’t be stubborn as a ram.

 - Don’t argue about your unique vision of writing and style.
 No one is interested in it.
-Solve the task and don’t try to show who’s the boss here.
+Solve the problem and don’t try to show who’s the boss here.

 - Leave emotions behind when you enter a Zoom meeting.
-Reschedule if you are off-balance.
+Reschedule if you are having an off-day.
+Recover, then talk.

 - Don’t grovel and don’t settle for bad decisions.
 Defend your working routine, processes and principles.